Integralist/integralist.co.uk/content/posts/hitchikers-guide-to-go.md

 <div id="17"></div>
 ## Reference vs Value

+Summary: limit passing by reference unless the size of the copied value is a problem (i.e. memory allocations).

-Map data structures are passed by reference, rather than a copied value
+Map data structures are passed by reference, rather than a copied value.

+Consider the following example:

 ```
 package main